Whither our UK NHS ?

 The US healthcare system is entirely based on private insurance with only a very basic ‘safety net’.
 We must on no account attempt to emulate this system in the UK - it would be disastrous.
 Even with Obama’s hard-won 'safety net' reforms, which are still in place despite Trump's best efforts during his presidency, its divisiveness and manifest social inequalities would not, and indeed should not, be tolerated here.
 The US system is also incredibly expensive per capita, based as it is on unfettered private health insurance charges and the predominance of high-tech ‘all or nothing’ medicine, and whopping unrestricted proprietary drugs bills.

 The Scandinavian state-funded systems might, at first sight, appear quite attractive as a template for a hybrid system here.
 As discussed, they do still appear to be working reasonably well despite the recent challenges of Covid and the various mass immigration ‘events’ of the 2010s.
 They all, however, have a hidden disadvantage from the UK point of view in that the populations they serve are much smaller than ours – Denmark, for example, of whose healthcare system I do have some past working experience, has a population of only ca 8 million, half of whom live in the greater Copenhagen area.
 If their per-capita healthcare cost were applied in UK, it would literally bankrupt us within a few years.
-Little prospect, then, of things going that direction, even if the next government were to be of a more leftward-leaning disposition and therefore be more likely to adopt their usual 'tax and spend' strategy.
+Little prospect, then, of things going that direction, even if a future government regime were to be of a more leftward-leaning disposition and therefore be more likely to adopt their usual 'tax and spend' strategy.

 How then do larger northern EU countries, with more comparable populations to our own, do it ?